melvin0008/awesome-projects-boilerplates/README.md

 - [AngularJS Sinatra Bootstrap](https://github.com/dannolan/angularjs-sinatra-bootstrap-template) Angular Sinatra Bootstrap template.
 - [Rails Composer](http://railsapps.github.io/rails-composer/) Use Rails Composer to generate any of the example applications from the RailsApps project.
 - [Rails Bootstrap](https://github.com/RailsApps/rails-bootstrap) Starter App for Rails and Bootstrap

+##Java

+*Boilerplates for Java Apps

+- [Java Project Template](https://github.com/gauravvermaicloud/JavaProjectTemplate) An enterprise grade template for writing Java Web apps with mobile support.
+[This is a work in progress]

 ## .NET